ctm/Bataan-Memorial-Death-March/README.md

 past are [2018](2018.md), [2019](2019.md), [2020](2020.md),
 [2021](2021.md) and [2022](2022.md).

-I've set a tentative schedule for [2023](2023.md), which&mdash;I hope&mdash;will be down at the White Sands Missile Range as it had been pre-covid.
+I've largely followed my schedule for [2023](2023.md).
+It will be nice to return to the White Sands Missile Range.

 ## What is the BMDM?